convox/docs/docs/reference/rack-parameters/DynamoDbTablePointInTimeRecoveryEnabled.md

 ## Use Cases

-- Enable on production racks to allow restoring DynamoDB table data to any point within the last 35 days.
+- Enable on production Racks to allow restoring DynamoDB table data to any point within the last 35 days.
 - Required by compliance standards (e.g., SOC 2, HIPAA) that mandate continuous backup capabilities for data stores.
 - Provides an additional safety net against accidental data corruption or deletion at the item level.